Telecoms group Altice set to buy Oi's Portugal operations

-PARIS/SAO PAULO Telecoms group Altice SA ATCE.AS has agreed to buy the Portuguese operations of Brazil's Grupo Oi (OIBR3.SA) for about 7.4 billion euros (5.85 billion pounds), in what will be its third big acquisition this year.
+PARIS/SAO PAULO Telecoms group Altice SA ATCE.AS has agreed to buy the Portuguese operations of Brazil's Grupo Oi (OIBR3.SA) for about 7.4 billion euros ($9.2 billion), in what will be its third large acquisition this year.

-Altice's founder, Franco-Israeli telecoms entrepreneur Patrick Drahi, has been on an expansion drive with deals this year worth some $30 billion, and is on track to add Portugal to his portfolio of cable and mobile telecoms companies in France, Israel, and the Dominican Republic.
+Franco-Israeli billionaire entrepreneur Patrick Drahi, who founded Altice, has been on an expansion drive with deals worth some $30 billion this year alone, and is on track to add Portugal to his portfolio of cable and mobile companies in France, Israel, and the Dominican Republic.

-Shares in Altice jumped more than 6 percent to 57.50 euros in morning trade as investors welcomed the deal, even though Altice had to raise the value of its original offer by 375 million euros to see off a competing bid from private equity funds Apax Partners [APAX.UL] and Bain Capital.
+Shares in Altice jumped more than 5 percent to 56.87 euros in morning trade as investors cheered the acquisition even though Altice had to slightly raise its offer to see off a competing bid from private equity funds Apax [APAX.UL] and Bain.

 ING analyst Emmanuel Carlier estimated that the Portugal deal would add about 9 euros per share to Altice's valuation.